jlcorcuera/fedxai-lib/Illustrative_Example.md

 ### Data Partitioning

-The dataset is partitioned horizontally into 5 client datasets using K-Fold cross-validation:
+The dataset is partitioned horizontally into 4 client datasets:

 ```
 datasets_splits/WeatherIzimir/